-Coreopsis (Tickseed) Ultimate Growth and Care Guide
+Coreopsis (Tickseed) Growth and Care Guide

-Coreopsis, often called Tickseed, is a bright and cheerful perennial loved for its abundant, daisy-like blooms that light up the garden from spring through fall.
+Coreopsis, often called Tickseed, is a bright and cheerful perennial loved for its abundant, daisy-like blooms that light up the garden from Spring through Fall.
 Its resilience, long flowering season, and ability to thrive in poor soils make it a favorite among both beginner and experienced gardeners.
-With dozens of varieties in vibrant yellows, reds, and bi-colors, Coreopsis brings dependable color and effortless charm to any landscape.
+In this Plant Guide, you’ll learn everything you need to grow, care for, and enjoy Coreopsis in your garden.
+From ideal sunlight and soil needs to maintenance tips and top varieties, this guide gives you the confidence to help your Coreopsis thrive.

-By: Reggie Meehan (11/26/2025)
+By: Reggie Meehan (11/26/2025) - Last Updated (2/13/2026)

 Introduction to Coreopsis (Tickseed)